Published: 21 Apr 2020

-Our team talks to Rene Prochazka – a Capital on Tap customer and the founder of R.P.
+Our team talks to Rene Prochazka – a Capital on Tap business credit card customer and the founder of R.P.
 Electrics, about the impact of COVID-19 on his business and how he has changed the focus of his business to support the NHS in these unprecedented times.

 Born in Vienna, Austria, Rene moved to the UK in 2001 after he got offered a job with a Formula 1 race team as a team electrician.
 After 5 intense years, in 2006, Rene decided to start his own business – R.P.
 Electrics.
 “Starting your own business in a foreign country was the most difficult thing I have ever done but I definitely don’t regret it,” says Rene.
 Now, 14 years later, he runs an established company with an impressive portfolio of private and commercial customers.